argonne-lcf/GettingStarted/AI_ML/LLM_Inference/README.md

 ![Weak scaling tests of LLM inference with various approaches on Polaris.
 The tests deploy one engine per A100 GPU (4) per node) with the Llama 3.1 8B model and perform 32 prompt requests per inference engine based on the [prompts.jsonl](./utils/prompts.jsonl) file.
 The length of the response is limited to 128 tokens, `max_model_len=8192` and for offline LLM the batch size is set to 16.](./utils/requests_per_second_polaris.png)

-## Choosing the Correct Scaling Approach

-We could have a section guiding users to the specific approach based on questions about their workflow, but it may repeat some of the information in the intriduction.

 ## Batched Inference with MPI

 For the batched inference case, MPI is an easy and performant solition.